-Outside food or watering bowls for your pets can attract rats.
+Outside food or water bowls for your pets can attract rats.
 Rats also enjoy dining on dog poop.

-Do a basic inspection around your house and look for potential sources of food or water and remove them.
+Do a basic inspection around your house and look for potential food or water sources and remove them.

 The hardest part in the entire process of getting rid of rats is figuring out how they got into your home.

-If you live in a coastal area where roof rats are populous then you will need to get on your roof and place wire mesh around any vents or open access point to you attic.
-Roof rats are incredible climbers so it is important to cut back any tree limbs that are within 10 feet of your roof.
+If you live in a coastal area where roof rats are populous, you will need to get on your roof and place wire mesh around any vents or open access points to your attic.
+Roof rats are incredible climbers, so it is vital to cut back any tree limbs within 10 feet of your roof.